 The course studied follows the Edexcel International GCSE specification 4MA1.
 This provides a thorough grounding in the subject, whether or not a candidate intends to study mathematics beyond GCSE.
-This syllabus is similar to Edexcel GCSE Mathematics but includes extra topics such as set theory, functions, and the first steps of calculus, and excludes some topics such as questionnaires.
+This syllabus is similar to Edexcel GCSE Mathematics but includes extra topics such as set theory and functions and excludes some topics such as questionnaires.